WHY IS PRINCETON PUBLIC SCHOOLS PROPOSING NEW INVESTMENTS FOR BUILDINGS & LEARNING?

 For example, only one high school science classroom features group seating and a fume hood.
 This significantly limits the types and number of experiments students can perform.

-Current lighting is outdated and dark, making it harder for students to stay engaged in learning.
+Classroom lighting is outdated and dark, making it harder for students to see clearly, stay focused, and learn at their best.

 Building Infrastructure